-Thank you all for your continued passion for, and dedication to, Carnegie Mellon, and especially for your hard work and flexibility in these recent months.
+Thank you all for your continued passion for, and dedication to, Carnegie Mellon University, and especially for your hard work and flexibility in these recent months.

-CMU staff are a vital part of this institution who help us to deliver on CMU’s extraordinary potential.
+CMU staff are a vital part of this institution who help us to deliver on Carnegie Mellon’s extraordinary potential.

-Please see President Farnam Jahanian’s Our Path Forward message to campus on our plans to gradually begin to reopen campus.
+Please see President Farnam Jahanian and Provost Jim Garrett's Our Path Forward message to CMU faculty and staff regarding plans to gradually reopen campus.
 In most instances, the university has requested that everyone who can work remotely continue to do so.

 Health and Wellness

 Our first priority is your safety and well-being.
-Learn what to do if you experience symptoms on our Health & Wellness page.
+Learn what to do if you experience symptoms on the Symptoms & Reporting page.

 Wear a Face Covering in Public

-While on CMU premises, all faculty, staff, researchers, students and contractors must wear a facial covering (sufficient to cover the nose and mouth) at all times — both inside and outside of buildings — including while alone in private offices or other CMU campus spaces and facilities.
+While on CMU premises, all faculty, staff, researchers, students and contractors must wear a facial covering (sufficient to cover the nose and mouth) at all times — both inside and outside of buildings.

-If you are in need of a facial covering, contact email@example.com for assistance.
+If you need a facial covering, contact email@example.com for assistance.

 Mental Health and Emotional Support

-If you know a student who needs help, or a student comes to you, we encourage you to point them to Counseling and Psychological Services (CaPS).
+If you know a student who needs help, or a student comes to you, you are encouraged to point them to Counseling and Psychological Services (CaPS).
 CaPS counselors are available at any time, day or night, at 412-268-2922.

 Medical Requests for Accommodations